boonyew/Hand-Joint-Rehab/multicam/readme.md

 In order to start using the tool, open a terminal in the `multicam` folder and run the following command:
 `python3 openpose_multiview.py`.

 By default, the flags for recording the RGB and Depth and hand bounding boxes are turned off.
-In order to enable them, run the following command: `python3 openpose_multiview.py y y`
+In order to enable them, run the following command: `python3 openpose_multiview.py y y` or change FLAGS_SAVE_IMGS and FLAGS_USE_BBOX to `True`.

 The details of the steps involved are discussed below.